greasysock/MeleeHD-Submission-Helper/readme.md

+#Disclaimer:

+#####**This script is not an official melee hd script.
+It has not been reviewed by any major member of the project.
+Even though I personally have no intentions of compromising your personal information, I am still very new to python, so I cannot ensure your privacy.
+You as the user have the responsibility to look over the code to ensure your own privacy.**

 ###What it does:

 MeleeHD Submission Helper script *greatly* reduces the time and effort required to submit texture posts to melee hd while at the same time ensuring each post you make is formatted correctly.